Little Rock Dog Bite Lawyer

 - Wrongful death

-The One Bite Rule in Arkansas
+The One Bite Rule In Arkansas

-Many states, including most areas in Arkansas, enforce liability of a dog owner under the “one bite” rule.
+Many states, including most areas in Arkansas, enforce the liability of a dog owner under the “one bite” rule.
 This means that the dog had exhibited previous aggressive tendencies whether a bite occurred or not, and the owner was aware of it.
 But a dog owner can still be held accountable under simple negligence concepts.
 The skilled dog bite lawyer at Pfeifer Law Firm can help you understand your legal rights after a dog bite injury.

-Criminal and Civil Liability For Dog Bites
+Criminal And Civil Liability For Dog Bites

 In Arkansas, Code § 5-62-125 holds someone criminally accountable if they knew their dog had a propensity to attack, that the owner allowed the dog to attack another person, and that attack caused the death or serious physical injury of that person.
-Arkansas further classifies vicious dogs as those that
+Arkansas further classifies vicious dogs as those that:

 Furthermore, Little Rock Municipal Code Chapter 6, further limits the type of dog that can be kept within city limits and what a dog owner is specifically responsible for.
 Those designated as dangerous breeds can only be kept under special permitting, with specific requirements.

-Compensation From a Civil Lawsuit
+Compensation From A Civil Lawsuit

 In addition to criminal charges, a dog owner can be held liable for a dog bite or attack in a civil lawsuit.
 While criminal liability will punish a dog owner, and a criminal conviction may also provide restitution for the victim, it may be even more important to file a civil complaint against the dog owner so you can seek other compensation for your damages.